 The courses in anatomy extend over two years.
 The first year is devoted to the study of bones, joints, muscles, and certain viscera; the second year, to the vascular and nervous systems and to the organs of special senses.

 In the study of the osseous, muscular, digestive, and respiratory systems, the skeletons in the laboratory and the Auzoux models afford valuable assistance.
 In the museum there are accumulating series of specimens which illustrate, in a typical manner, some of the more important anatomical features of the various domestic animals.

 I. Comparative Osteology.
 First year, first term.
 Credit three hours.
-Lecture, F II.
-Laboratory, M 9-I2; T 10:30-I2:30, I:40-4; Th 10:30-I2:30, I:40-4; S 9-II:30.
-Professor - and assistants.
+Lecture, F 11.
+Laboratory, M 9-12; T 10:30-12:30, 1:40-4; Th 10:30-12:30, 1:40-4; S 9-11:30.
+Professor Sunderville, Instructor Miller, and assistants.
 Laboratory fee, \$5.

 2. Arthrology.
 First term.
 Credit one hour.
 This course immediately follows course 1.
-Professor - and assistants.
+Professor Sunderville, Instructor Miller, and assistants.

-4. Myology, Thoracic and Abdominal Viscera, Lymphatic System, and Organs of Special Sense.
+- 3. Myology and Abdominal Viscera.
+First term.
+Credit three hours.
+In this course the dissection of muscles is begun.
+Lectures, laboratory hours, etc., the same as in the preceding courses.
+Professor Sunderville, Instructor Miller, and assistants. - 4.
+Myology, Thoracic and Abdominal Viscera, Lymphatic System, and Organs of Special Sense.
 Second term.
 Credit six hours.
 Lectures and written reviews, Th 9.
 One or more weekly recitations.
-Laboratory work, M W F 1:40-4; T 10:30-1, Th 10-12:30.
-Professor ----, Assistant Professor SUNDER-VILLE and assistants.
-Laboratory fee, \$5.

-5. Blood Vessels and Nerves of the Arm, Leg, and Head.
+Laboratory work, W Th F 1:40-4; T 10:30-1, Th 10-12:30.
+Professor Sunderville, Instructor Miller, and assistants.
+Laboratory fee, \$5. - 5.
+Blood Vessels and Nerves of the Arm, Leg, and Head.
 Second year, first term.
 Credit five hours.
 Laboratory work, M W Th F 1:40-4, W 10-12:30.
-Assistant Professor SUNDERVILLE and assistants.
-Laboratory fee, \$7.

-6. Canine Anatomy.
+Professor Sunderville and assistants. - 6.
+Canine Anatomy.
 Second term.
+Elective.
 Hours to be arranged.
+Open to students who have completed Course 5.
 Topographic anatomy of the dog and regions of the body most subject to surgical operations will be studied.
+Instructor Miller.
+Laboratory fee, \$3. - 200.
+Clinical and Laboratory Practice.
+Throughout the year.
+For Senior students in Veterinary Medicine only.
+Credit three hours a term.
+(This course is given co-operatively by several departments among which students will divide their time.)
+M W F 2-4:00.

+Students will be assigned in small groups to special work in the surgical and small animal clinics, the diagnostic laboratories, and in topographic anatomy, blood and urine chemistry, parasitology, hematology, clinical pathology, bacteriology and serology.